hzget/hzget.github.io/neural_networks/cost_function_math.md

 # underlying principles of the deep learning

-## get params of the neurone
+## Get params of the neurone

-As we displayed previously, a neurone model contains params to be learnt from examples (formula 1-1).
+As we displayed previously, a neurone model contains params to be learnt from examples.
 We also showed how to learn it:

 1. give an initial value: $$w_0$$ and $$b_0$$